olavt/KubernetesRaspberryPI/README.md

     app: weatherweb
 ```

-Now, deploy to the cluster:
+Now, deploy the application to the cluster:

 ```
 $ kubectl apply -f weatherweb-deployment.yaml